8 Quick Fixes If Your Car Battery Won’t Hold A Charge

 Overcharging can cause overheating and breakdown of your car battery.
 It arises from charging too frequently or for long periods.

-When you do not charge the battery well, the lead plates in the battery begin to sulfate, reducing the surface area for the necessary chemical reaction.
+When you do not sufficiently charge the battery, the lead plates begin to sulfate, reducing the surface area for the necessary chemical reaction.
 Lastly, a deep charge allows the battery to discharge completely before recharging.
 This can damage the battery and reduce power holding capacity.
 This issue is common among electrical car owners.

 Extreme Temperatures

 Extreme temperatures result from hot or freezing weather.
 It evaporates the battery water and reduces its efficiency.
 For extreme coldness, the battery may not produce enough charge.
+Living in an area with extreme weather conditions requires extra attention to be paid to the battery’s cold cranking amps (CCA) rating.
+In the battery industry, the CCA rating defines the battery’s ability to start the engine in cold temperatures.
+The higher the CCA rating, the greater the battery’s starting power.
 Get an inspection for your car battery to determine if you will need to add water to get it running.

 Blown or Defective Fuse

 An overloaded battery will blow a fuse because too much current flows through the circuit.
-Common indicators of a defective or blown fuse include some minor electrical problems like the interior backup lights not working correctly.
-Use your car manual to locate and fix the blown fuse or take it to your mechanic for assistance.
+Common indicators of a defective or blown fuse include minor electrical problems like faulty interior backup lights.
+Use your car manual to locate and fix the blown fuse, or take it to your mechanic for assistance.

 Have Your Vehicle Battery and Electrical System Checked and Replaced at Telle Tire

-Keep your car battery maintained and functioning to avoid breakdowns when driving or frustrations when trying to start the car.
-The professionals at Telle Tire handle more than just tires – we can test and diagnose your battery or electrical system issue and replace components professionally so you can rely on your vehicle again.
-Contact us today for any questions and assistance.
+Keep your car battery maintained and functioning to avoid breakdowns or frustrations when starting the car.
+The professionals at Telle Tire handle more than just tires – we can test and diagnose your battery or electrical system issue and replace components like a dead car battery professionally so you can rely on your vehicle again.
+Find our nearest location or schedule service today!